Wellington Formation

 The Wellington Formation is an Early Permian geologic formation in Kansas and Oklahoma.
 The formation's Hutchinson Salt Member is more recognized by the community than the formation itself, and the salt is still mined in central Kansas.
-The Wellington provides a rich record of Permian insects and its beddings provide evidence for reconstruction of tropical paleoclimates of the Icehouse Permian with the ability in cases to measure the passage of seasons.
-Tens of thousands of insect fossil recovered from the Wellington shales are kept in major collections at the Harvard Museum of Comparative Zoology and Yale Peabody Museum of Natural History.
+The Wellington provides a rich record of Permian insects and its beddings provide evidence for the reconstruction of tropical paleoclimates of the Icehouse Permian with the ability in cases to measure the passage of seasons.
+Tens of thousands of insect fossils recovered from the Wellington shales are kept in major collections at the Harvard Museum of Comparative Zoology and Yale Peabody Museum of Natural History.

 Description

 Initially described as marine shales, the 500–700 ft thick Wellington appears mostly as dark gray, thinly bedded soft rock, much of it terrestrial, with sediments from fresh water ponds and salt lakes.
 There are several variable beds of anhydrite and gypsum and the central body of most of the formation is a massive salt bed.
 Localized red beds and green shales indicate conditions of exposed soils with shallow freshwater tables.
 Marine fossils are limited to the lowest beds while the remainder features freshwater species and land life, particularly insects and reptiles.